 Some notable people from the area include: Edmund "Tad" Coffin, a saddle maker & Olympic equestrian; William Sloane Coffin, a clergyman & activist; and Justin Smith Morrill, a congressman & senator.

 Come celebrate Johnny Appleseed’s birthday!
 Bring the whole family to a harvest festival at the Justin Morrill State Historic Site.
 Features face-painting and live music by Out on a Limb.
 Meet live farm animals—the kind that Justin Morrill would have had on his small 19th-century farm.
-Make your own cider in an antique press, taste heirloom apples, fine artisan Vermont Cheeses, Vermont ice cream and homemade apple pie.
-Play period games, hike the lookout trail and play Valley Quest.
-Also includes gardens, exhibits, an icehouse, ice pond and a historic home decorated with gingerbread designs.
+Make your own cider in an antique press, taste heirloom apples, fine artisan Vermont Cheeses, Vermont ice cream, and homemade apple pie.
+Play period games, and hike the lookout trail.
+Also includes gardens, exhibits, an icehouse, ice pond, and a historic home decorated with gingerbread designs.
 Rain or shine.